rcpsilva/SkinLesionClassification_with_DeepLearning/README.md

-#Deep learning for the skin lesion classification problem
+# Deep learning for the skin lesion classification problem

-This is my current attempt to learn PyTorch.
+This is my current attempt to study deep learning in PyTorch.

 In order to do this I have chosen the skin lesion classification problem.
 The dataset used here is the training set avaiable at https://challenge.kitware.com/#challenge/560d7856cad3a57cfde481ba (Parte 3: Lesion Classification).